opendocsg/slw-judgments-backfill/2001_SGHC_188/report.md

 argued that the element of participation was not satisfied in the present case.
 The appellant had no part to play in Wong`s act of submitting the fraudulent 20th progress claim to Yeo Seow Eng.

 Furthermore, Mr Wee argued that it was a requirement that he had to be **_present_** when Wong submitted the 20th progress claim to Yeo Seow Eng.
 The appellant was not present at Wong`s office when the progress claim was prepared, neither was he present when Wong submitted the claim to Yeo Seow Eng.
 As such, argued Mr Wee, s 34 could not come into play.
-In advancing such an argument, the appellant relied on the Singapore Court of Appeal decision in **PP v Gerardine Andrew** [1998] 3 SLR 736.
+In advancing such an argument, the appellant relied on the Singapore Court of Appeal decision in **PP v Gerardine Andrew** <span class="citation">[1998] 3 SLR 736</span>.
 In that case, the court held at [para ]34:

  Section 34 operates on the basis of joint liability and its essence lies in the doing of a criminal act which furthers the common intention of the participants.
 The participants are regarded by virtue of this joint liability as principals in the crime.
 In abetment on the other hand, the actual offence is committed by someone else other than the abettor.
 The very nature of s 34 demands a closer association with the actual commission of the offence, as compared to abetment where the person is punished for aiding or abetting the principal.
 There is therefore no requirement that an abettor must be present at the immediate scene of the crime in order for there to be liability for abetment.
 In our view, to hold that an accused can be liable under s 34 despite being absent when the commission of the offence occurred would render much of the abetment provisions in the Penal Code otiose.
 It cannot have been the intention for s 34 to take over the provisions of Ch V of the Penal Code which provides for the substantive offence of abetment.
 In our view, therefore, in order for an accused person to be liable under s 34, there must be a requirement that he was physically present when the commission of the offence took place.
 [Emphasis is added.]